OIM3690 - AI-Powered Web Development

 Exercise: Add CSS to Your about-me.html

-Step 1: Create a css/ folder, then create style.css inside it.
+Step 1: Create a css/ folder, then create about-me.css inside it.

 Step 2: Link it in your <head>: